 2) Because of the lack of the Job Requirement for this Immigrant Visa category, a "Labor Certification" by an employer is not required.

 3) Physician's that agree to work for a period of time in a designated underserved area can use this category to obtain Lawful Permanent Residency.

 There are two basic requirements to qualify:

 1)Having an advanced degree professional OR being an Alien of exceptional ability.
 If you are not an advanced degree professional that holds an academic or professional US degree above the baccalaureate level or a foreign degree equivalent in your field (or potentially an baccalaureate degree with the necessary progressive work experience), you must meet at least three of the criteria below and demonstrate exceptional ability.
-This means a degree of expertise that is significantly higher that most individuals in the applicant’s field.
-Applicants have to demonstrate that they will substantially benefit the national economy, cultural, educational interests and/or the public welfare of the U.S because of their exceptional ability in the sciences, arts or business.
+This means a degree of expertise that is significantly higher than most individuals in the applicant’s field.
+Applicants have to demonstrate that they will substantially benefit the national economy, cultural, educational interests, and/or the public welfare of the U.S because of their exceptional ability in the sciences, arts or business.
 Applicants have to provide at least three of the following documents:

 Criteria For Establishing Exceptional Ability For Those Without a Professional Degree

 (a) Official academic record showing that you have a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to your area of exceptional ability;